pablobiedma/Bumble-Auto-Swipe-2020/README.md

 setTimeout(doshit, 100);

-///////////////

-If you found it useful, a donation would be extremely appreciated :)
+##If you found it useful, a donation would be extremely appreciated :)